nycdotnet/redmond-ui/README.md

 This is a UI theme; for the complimentary syntax theme, please also download [redmond-syntax](https://atom.io/themes/redmond-syntax).

 The main UI elements are mostly in-place.
-Remaining significant work is colorization/icons on the tree view.
+Remaining significant work is colorization/icons on the tree view and squaring-off the tabs.

 Written by [Steve Ognibene](http://www.legendaryapps.com/) ([@nycdotnet](https://twitter.com/nycdotnet)).